HaiBV/haibv.github.io/react-interview/questions-and-answers.md

     }
     ```

+    ```js
+    React.createElement(App, null,
+      React.createElement("div", null,
+        React.createElement("h1", null, 'Welcome to React world!')
+      )
+    );
+    ```

     **[⬆ Mục lục](#table-of-contents)**

-4. ### What is the difference between Element and Component?
+4. ### Phân biệt các thành phần Components, Elements và Instances? {#what-is-the-difference-between-components-elements-and-instances}

-    An *Element* is a plain object describing what you want to appear on the screen in terms of the DOM nodes or other components. *Elements* can contain other *Elements* in their props.
+    *Element* là  is a plain object describing what you want to appear on the screen in terms of the DOM nodes or other components. *Elements* can contain other *Elements* in their props.
 Creating a React element is cheap.
 Once an element is created, it is never mutated.

     The object representation of React Element would be as follows:

-    ```javascript
+    ```js
     const element = React.createElement(
       'div',
       {id: 'login-btn'},